a-roguet/COVID_Rscripts/workflow/04_GenerateReport.md

-2. Set up some parameters, add:
+2. Set up parameters, for that, add:
-   - Path to the last database sent to DHS (Figure 3 #1)
+   - Path to the last database sent to CDC/DHS (Figure 3 #1).
+You only need to add the folder name.
-   - Path to the database in the freshly created folder (Figure 3 #2)
+   - Path to the database you just created in the steps above (Figure 3 #2).
+You only need to add the folder name.
    - Database number (based on the last database sent to DHS) (Figure 3 #3)

 3. Knit the document (File > Knit Document)

-<iframe src="https://drive.google.com/file/d/1eaTUNhb3yTxFsN9sUrHAr1edFb4sLtpo/preview" width="640" height="480"></iframe>
+<iframe src="https://drive.google.com/file/d/1izRcWi1_3-ZBgKia2_8ONhjyJHjpQNjC/preview" width="640" height="480"></iframe>

 **Figure 3.** In that specific example, the number in the folder **21-3-01_10:30** was **26**